Moroccan mafia: Port of Antwerp

-Bart De Wever, mayor of Antwerp, declared that dozens of surveillance cameras are destroyed daily by young people between the age of 13 and 15 from neighborhoods in Antwerp.
-They receive in exchange a sum of up to 5,000 euros from traffickers to prevent the police from investigating the drug trade that takes place in these neighborhoods.
+What also attracted the gangs, is the fact that the Port of Antwerp is considered to be an "open port".
+This is not the case for the Port of Rotterdam, which is closed off daily and under high surveillance.
+Bart De Wever, at the time mayor of Antwerp (since 2025 Prime Minister of Belgium), declared in 2017 that dozens of surveillance cameras are destroyed daily by young people between the age of 13 and 15 from neighbourhoods in Antwerp.
+They receive in exchange a sum of up to €5,000 from traffickers to prevent the police from investigating the drug trade that takes place in these neighbourhoods.